 Dogs don’t understand the language of your apology but they do understand the tone of your voice, the look on your face, and your body language.
 They can tell that the “dangerous” situation has passed and that it’s ok to come back to you.

 You may find that they’re a little cautious for a few minutes after the event but if it’s been a one-off, all will soon be forgiven and forgotten.

-It’s when abusive behaviour becomes repetitive that dogs become confused by the swings between apologies and abusive actions, and trust breaks down.
+It’s when abusive behavior becomes repetitive that dogs become confused by the swings between apologies and abusive actions, and trust breaks down.

-There are two important elements in getting your dog to trust you again: patience and consistent behaviour.
+There are two important elements in getting your dog to trust you again: patience and consistent behavior.